softwareguru/airflowsummit-website/content/speakers/nishchay-agrawal/_index.md

  - 2024
 ---

-I'm a Senior Data Engineer at Walmart with prior experience at Morgan Stanley.
+I'm Data Engineer at Walmart with prior experience at Morgan Stanley.
 Certified in Airflow, I specialize in DAG Authoring & Airflow Certification.
-My expertise spans Data Engineering, Airflow, showcased through my Medium blogs.
 I'm committed to mastering cutting-edge technologies in Big Data Engineering & Adavnced Airflow and holds as a Gold Medalist in Computer Science Engineering.
-Excited about presenting 'Boosting Airflow Efficiency Through Configuration Tuning' at the Airflow Summit
+Excited about presenting 'Mastering Data Pipelines: Leveraging Apache Airflow and Integrating with Key Tools for Advanced Data Engineering and Analytics' at the Airflow Summit